-This project scope is comprised of three components: AOA Fence Upgrade; Airfield Circuit Replacement; and FOD Detection.
+This project scope is comprised of three components: Air Operations Area (AOA) Fence Upgrade; Airfield Circuit Replacement; and FOD Detection.
 AOA Fence Upgrade - Build approximately 150 LF of 12' fence to replace areas of 7' fence on the AOA.
 Airfield Circuit Replacement - This project will also add three (3) access control gates at other parts of the fence.
 Replace airfield lighting circuits, transformers, connectors, and underground cables but exclude lighting fixtures.
-The Auto FOD project will add LED lighting to 16R and L, FOD Detection (including the base and additional modules of continuous video recording and snow/ ice detection) and add additional software modules for continuous video recording as well as snow and ice detection of runway RW16C.
+The Auto FOD project will add LED lighting to 16R and L, FOD Detection (including the base and additional modules of continuous video recording and snow/ice detection) and add additional software modules for continuous video recording as well as snow and ice detection of runway RW16C.
 Furthermore, this project will add automated FOD detection systems on the remaining runways, 16L and 16R.

-2. Cargo 161D, 165A, and 161F Renovation:

-Extensive retrofit of the entire buildings (161D, 165A, and 161F) including heating, BAS system, DDC, lighting, and fire protection.

-3. Parking Garage Rehabilitation:
+- 2. Cargo 161D, 165A, and 161F Renovation: Extensive retrofit of the entire buildings (161D, 165A, and 161F) including heating, BAS system, DDC, lighting, and fire protection. - 3.
+Parking Garage Rehabilitation:

-This project will be routing 8th floor parking garage and toll plaza stormwater to the stormwater system.
+This project will be routing stormwater from the 8th floor parking garage and toll plaza to the stormwater system.
 It would also provide new catch basins and oil/water separator.
 It also replaces original pressure on demand and hydrant charged standpipe systems on sections B&C of the Parking Garage; to include piping, pump, controls panel, piping to nearest primary water main, and ancillary equipment.
-Replaces a 1st floor expansion joint (located in the main drive lane adjacent to the northern helices), defective 3rd floor courtesy bus lane expansion joints and membrane, expansion joints along the 3rd floor primary pedestrian paths from the garage elevators to skybridges, failing floor drains in sections B and C (21 drains), and repairs the worst structural cracks (1/4" +).
+Replaces a 1st floor expansion joint (located in the main drive lane adjacent to the northern helices), defective 3rd floor courtesy bus lane expansion joints and membrane, expansion joints along the 3rd floor primary pedestrian paths from the garage elevators to skybridges, failing floor drains in sections B and C (21 drains), and repairs the worst structural cracks ($\frac{1}{4}$ " +).

-4. Taxiway A Circuit Replacement:

-This project will replace existing steel underground conduit with PVC, install new circuits, new LED taxiway centerline fixtures, new cables, and a new regulator and new concrete panels.
-This proposed solution aims to reconstruct the entire taxiway centerline in one project.

-5. PLB Renew and Replace 2022:

-This project will retrofit seven (7) bridges in total, 6 on A, one on B. This project will replace the electrical and control systems of 7 passenger loading bridges, as well as make structural upgrades, and do work to fixed walkways and cabs.
+- 4. Taxiway A Circuit Replacement: This project will replace existing steel underground conduit with PVC, install new circuits, new LED taxiway centerline fixtures, new cables, and a new regulator and new concrete panels.
+This proposed solution aims to reconstruct the entire taxiway centerline in one project. - 5.
+Passenger Loading Bridge (PLB) Renew and Replacement 2022: This project will retrofit seven (7) bridges in total, six (6) on A, one (1) on B. This project will replace the electrical and control systems of 7 passenger loading bridges, as well as make structural upgrades, and conduct work to fixed walkways and cabs.